djokovicdusan/clj_power-pixel/README.md

 # Photo plagiarism detector and classifier tool in Clojure

-A Clojure library designed to ... well, that part is up to you.
+A Clojure simple project designed to classify photos by various metadata tags, as well as to use OpenCV library to detect plagiarism among photos.
+## Prerequisites
+You will need Leiningen installed.

 ## Usage

 FIXME

+## Source

 ## License